gurdiga/user-styles/README.md

 })();
 ```

-NOTE: It will not work on websites with good Content Security Policy.

-For some of those cases, something like this might work:
+NOTE: This ☝️ approach will not work on websites with good Content Security Policy.
+For some of those cases, inlining the CSS code in JS might work:

 ```js
     const style = document.createElement('style');